CEED/libCEED/benchmarks/README.md

 For a short help message, use the option `-h`.

-The following variables can be set on the command line:
+When running the tests `petsc-bp1.sh` and `petsc-bp3.sh`, the following variables can be set on the command line:
 * `max_dofs_node=<number>`, e.g. `max_dofs_node=1000000` - this sets the upper
   bound of the problem sizes, per compute node; the default value is 3*2^20.
 * `max_p=<number>`, e.g. `max_p=12` - this sets the highest degree for which the